harness/developer-hub/release-notes/service-reliability-management.md

 - An alignment issue with the **Change Event** card has been fixed to ensure consistent information display.
 (SRM-15793)

-- The Service Level Indicator (SLI) iterator was retrying to create SLI tasks that already existed in the system.
+- The Service Level Indicator (SLI) iterator attempted to create tasks that already existed.
 (SRM15870)

   This issue has been resolved.
 Now, the SLI iterator correctly handles task creation, preventing unnecessary retries.